NAIDOC

 Maaruma-la (maayuma-la in Yuwaalaraay) means ‘Heal!’, or ‘Let’s heal!’
 The dictionary meaning of maaruma-li is ‘fix, heal, make better’, from maaru ‘well, carefully’ and ma-li turning it into a verb, so maaruma-li is ‘make well’.
 The -li ending in the dictionary is for the future, which changes to -la when it is a command.

 There are several words for ‘country’ in Gamilaraay and Yuwaalaraay.
-I have attached some used in Gamilaraay for reflection/discussion.
-The meanings here are simplified and of course the English meanings only correspond roughly to the Gamilaraay meanings, so you may like to check the dictionary for more details and/or talk to Elders about the particular meanings and significance for them.
+Of course the English meanings only correspond roughly to the Gamilaraay meanings, so you may like to check the dictionary for more details and/or talk to Elders about the particular meanings and significance for them.

 Gamilaraay artist Dawnie has drawn us a beautiful colouring-in picture, based on one translation of the NAIDOC theme ‘Heal Country!’
 Walaaybaa Maaruma-la!
 Dawnie has given us an explanation of the meaning of the parts of the picture, which we have included.